prometheus/prometheus/tsdb/docs/usage.md

 Remember:

-* Use Commit() to add the samples to the DB and update the WAL.
+* Use `Commit()` to add the samples to the DB and update the WAL.
-* create a new appender each time you commit.
+* Create a new appender each time you commit.
-* appenders are not concurrency safe, but scrapes run concurrently and as such, leverage multiple appenders concurrently.
+* Appenders are not concurrency safe, but scrapes run concurrently and as such, leverage multiple appenders concurrently.
   This reduces contention, although Commit() contend the same critical section (writing to the WAL is serialized), and may inflate append tail latency if multiple appenders try to commit at the same time.